intelia-agility/mlspecialisation/usecase2/README.md

 ## 3.2.2 Data
 ### 3.2.2.1 Dataset in Google Cloud
 The original Black Friday Sales Prediction dataset has two data files in CSV format: train.csv and test.csv.
 The test.csv is the private test set for the Kaggle competition leaderboard benchmarking.
 It doesn't have a target column, so it is of no use in this case study.
 Our case study is based on train.csv only.
+The original train.csv and also test.csv have been ingested into BigQuery for EDA only.
+The Vertex model training pipeline directly reads the train.csv from GCS.

 - GCP project: blackfridayintelia
-Data source: gs://blackfriday_data/train.csv
+- Data source: gs://blackfriday_data/train.csv
+- BigQuery training data table: blackfridayintelia.blackfriday.blackfriday for the original train.csv
+- BigQuery testing data table: blackfridayintelia.blackfriday.blackfriday_test for the original test.csv

 ## 3.2.3 Solution
 ### 3.2.3.1 Business goal and machine learning solution
-**Note:** The following analysis can be found in 01-EDA.ipynb.
+**Note:** The following analysis can be found in [01-EDA.ipynb](html/01-EDA.html).

 Sales prediction is important for several reasons.
-It helps businesses to allocate resources efficiently for future growth, manage cash flow and budgeting, determine sales quota and pricing policy, select distribution channels and find investors, compare actual sales with sales standards, and improve pricing, advertising, and product development.
+It helps businesses to allocate resources efficiently for future growth, manage cash flow and budgeting, determine sales and pricing policy, select distribution channels and find investors, compare actual sales with sales standards, and improve pricing, advertising, and product development.
 From a business perspective, there are several different drivers that motivate sales prediction:
 1. To identify fast-selling products for stock-filling with the goal of reducing backorders.
 Or identify slow-moving products in order to reduce stale stock.
 2. To identify top buyers, with the goal of applying segmented marketing strategies.
 3. To understand personal purchasing likelihood with the goal of providing personalised recommendations.